apache/kvrocks-website/blog/2023-07-01-kvrocks-graduated-as-tlp/index.md

 ### Thanks

-- Thanks to the great efforts of every contributor, to make it possible for Kvrocks becoming a top project;
+- Thanks to the great efforts of every contributor, to make it possible for Kvrocks becoming a top-level project;
 - Thank you to every Release Manager and to those who have helped Kvrocks release process.
 It is a great opportunity for community members to learn and practice the Apache Way from the release process;
-- Thanks to the incubator mentors for their guidance and help in helping community members understand Apache's operating philosophy and code of conduct.
+- Thanks to the incubator mentors for their guidance and help in helping community members understand Apache's philosophy and code of conduct.
 In addition to being heavily involved in code development and community building;
 - Finally, thank you to all users, your feedback and suggestions have had a significant impact on the development of Kvrocks, and this is what keeps the community going!

 ### The End

-Apache Kvrocks still has a lot of room for development in terms of community influence and feature iteration, and we hope the community can keep an open and friendly community atmosphere based on the premise of the Apache Way, while attracting more excellent contributors.
-In the future, in addition to supporting more data types, we will continue to optimize the experience of using Kvrocks in container environments and simplify the operation and management of clusters.
+Apache Kvrocks has significant potential for further development in terms of community influence and feature iteration.
+We work on maintaining an open and friendly atmosphere based on The Apache Way and attracting more excellent contributors.
+In the future, we plan to support more data types and optimize the experience of using Kvrocks in container environments.
+Additionally, we plan to simplify the operation and management of clusters.